 There is no assurance that any investment strategy will be successful or that any securities transaction, holdings, sectors or allocations discussed will be profitable.
 It should not be assumed that any investment recommendation or decisions made in the future will be profitable or will equal any investment performance discussed herein.
+Investing involves risk, including loss.

-Fixed income securities are subject to interest rate risk.
-Generally, when interest rates rise, bond prices fall, and vice versa.
+Fixed-income securities pose various risks including credit, market and liquidity, interest rate, reinvestment, legislative, and call risks.
 Specific sector investing can be subject to different and greater risks than more diversified investments.

 Investing in small-cap and mid-cap stocks generally involves greater risks, and, therefore, may not be appropriate for every investor.
 International investing also involves special risks, including currency fluctuations, different financial accounting standards, and possible political and economic volatility.
-High-yield (below investment-grade) bonds are not suitable for all investors.
-When appropriate, these bonds should only comprise a modest portion of your portfolio.
+There is an inverse relationship between interest rate movements and fixed income prices.
+Generally, when interest rates rise, fixed income prices fall and when interest rates fall, fixed income prices generally rise.
 Commodities trading is generally considered speculative because of the significant potential for investment loss.